LuthienResearch/luthien_control/README.md

 **Configuration:**

 - Code formatting, linting (`ruff`), security (`bandit`), and type checking (`mypy`) are configured in `pyproject.toml`.
-- Pre-commit hooks are defined in `.pre-commit-config.yaml`.
+- The active pre-commit hooks are defined in `.pre-commit-config.yaml`.
 - The project uses a maximum line length of 120 characters.

 ## Deployment